JudeWillmer/Windows-Server-2022-Lab/02 - Group Policy/README.md

 ## Overview

 This section covers the core **Group Policy** administration tasks I completed within the **Windows Server 2022** lab.
 I configured and managed **Group Policy** settings within the **Default Domain Policy** to enforce security and user configuration settings across the **Active Directory** domain.
-These tasks demonstrate how **Group Policy** enables centralised administration by allowing administrators to apply consistent configurations and security settings throughout a **Windows Server** environment.
+These tasks demonstrate how **Group Policy** enables centralised administration by allowing administrators to apply consistent security settings, user configurations, and centrally managed resources throughout a **Windows Server** environment.

 ---